makersacademy/rps-challenge/README.md

 ## Functionality I plan to implement:

-- the marketeer should be able to enter their name before the game
+- the marketeer will be able to enter their name before the game
 - the marketeer will be presented the choices (rock, paper and scissors)
 - the marketeer can choose one option
 - the game will choose a random option